asanmateu/healthcare-rag-chatbot/README.md

 make build
 ```

-This will run the ETL to load the data into your Neo4j instance and will start both BE and FE servers.

-However, you can also start the web app by running:
+The build will start the servers, however, you can also do so with:

 ```
 make start